Welcoming Your New Employee

 How do you maximize the effectiveness of onboarding?

 Onboarding produces the greatest return on investment when it is intentional, collaborative and managed over the span of the first year as your new employee evolves in the job.
 There are many methods to bring employees on board.
-Choose the techniques and tools best suited for the situation and create some of your own.
+Choose the techniques and tools best suited for the situation and feel free to create some of your own.

 Onboarding best practices: